justinethier/husk-scheme/docs/Continuations.markdown

              Bool False -> eval env alt
              otherwise -> eval env conseq

 We have already seen that a Scheme continuation may be captured at any point within an expression.
 But in the above code, `eval` is always called twice - once when computing `result` and again after `result` is inspected.
-What would happen if that first `eval` contained a continuation?
+What would happen if that first `eval` called into another continuation?
 Eventually, once the continuation finished executing, the code would return and control would *incorrectly* pass to one of the second `eval`'s.
 Oops!

 Consider the same code written using CPS: